makeevolution/blogging2/README.md

 5. [Deployment](#deployment)

 ## Introduction
 This is one of my hobby projects, to learn a new framework that is different to what I usually use at work.
-It is a blogging platform, where users can register, post their thoughts, and interact with each other by commenting and voting on others' posts.
+It is a blogging platform, where users can register, post their thoughts, and interact with each other by following each other, commenting and voting on others' posts.

-Main programming language used:
+Main programming languages used:

   * Python
   * JavaScript